Women of Winter inspires the downhill rush that uplifts – and diversifies

 | Big Sky, Mont.

-Raised in Hawaii by an Austrian father and Filipino mother, Chris Walch, learned to ski in her 20s in Austria.
-With long black hair and brown skin, she stood out and, as a new skier, it made her uncomfortable.
+Raised in Hawaii by an Austrian father and Filipino mother, Chris Walch learned to ski in her 20s in Austria.
+With long black hair and brown skin, she stood out, and, as a new skier, it made her uncomfortable.

 “I felt like I had a lot of eyes on me,” she says.
-“But I really wanted to ski, and if that’s the cost that came with it, that’s the cost that came with it ... [it’s] not the cost that I want anyone else to have to pay.”
+“But I really wanted to ski, and if that’s the cost that came with it, that’s the cost that came with it. ...
+[It’s] not the cost that I want anyone else to have to pay.”

 Why We Wrote This

 Catching air on the slopes is often a white male realm.
-But Women of Winter is training snowsports instructors to help diversify the slopes.
+But Women of Winter is training snow-sports instructors to help diversify the slopes.

 Ms. Walch went on to careers in law and high-tech but decided to help diversify ski slopes dominated by white men.
-Her nonprofit, Women of Winter (WoW), trains women of color to teach snowsports and be models for other women not often represented on the slopes.
+Her nonprofit, Women of Winter (WoW), trains women of color to teach snow sports and be models for other women not often represented on the slopes.

-In early March in Big Sky, Montana, she trained 32 women of color from around the country to be snowsports instructors.
+In early March in Big Sky, Montana, she trained 32 women of color from around the country to be snow-sports instructors.

 “Immediately I felt a sense of belonging, which is something I’ve never really experienced on the mountain before,” says Yolanda Carlton, a WoW graduate who instructs at Liberty Mountain in Pennsylvania. “[It] opened my mind to all the possibilities and opportunities.
 This, right here, is my retirement plan.”